espy/hoodie-plugin-tutorial/README.md

 For reference while reading along, here's the [current state of the Plugin API](https://github.com/hoodiehq/hoodie-plugins-api/blob/master/README.md) as documented on gitHub.

-By default, the backend component lives inside a `worker.js` file in your plugin's root directory.
-It can be left there for simplicity, but Hoodie will prefer the following, if present:

-* Whatever you reference under `main` in the plugin's `package.json`
+By default, the backend component lives inside a `index.js` file in your plugin's root directory.
+It can be left there for simplicity, but Hoodie will preferentially load whatever you reference under `main` in the plugin's `package.json`.
-* Whatever you get when you `require()` the plugin root directory

-We didn't want to be too opinionated here.

 __First things first__: this component will be written in node.js, and node in general tends to be in favor of callbacks and opposed to promises.
 We respect that and want everyone to feel at home on their turf, which is why all of our backend code is stylistically quite different from the frontend code.

 Let's look at the whole thing first:

     module.exports = function(hoodie) {
-      hoodie.task.on('add:direct-message', handleNewMessage);
+      hoodie.task.on('directmessage:add', handleNewMessage);

       function handleNewMessage(originDb, message) {
         var recipient = message.to;
         hoodie.account.find('user', recipient, function(error, user) {
           if (error) {
             return hoodie.task.error(originDb, message, error);
           };
           var targetDb = 'user/' + user.ownerHash;
-          hoodie.database(targetDb).add('message', message, addMessageCallback);
+          hoodie.database(targetDb).add('directmessage', message, addMessageCallback);
-          hoodie.task.success(originDb, message, handleError);
         });
       };

-      function addMessageCallback(error, object) {};
+      function addMessageCallback(error, message) {
+        if(error){
+            return hoodie.task.error(originDb, message, error);
+        }
+        return hoodie.task.success(originDb, message);
+      };
     };

 Again, let's go through line by line.